rchain/bounties/CONTRIBUTING.md

 - Budgets are allocated to work items by at least three Members.
 The average of three suggestions defines the budget.
 - Ops (@lapin7, HJ) explains it in the video [RChain, Decentralized budgeting and spending](https://www.youtube.com/watch?v=m6xiTWbEdpA)
 - Members suggest a budget to resolve the issue.
-- Go to the spreadsheet [Pub Member Budget Allocation-Spending](https://docs.google.com/spreadsheets/d/1uxuxx8YN17KCIWcH1cUoGuSm2hAnIya2iAc6wxoaq1o/edit#gid=634479823) TAB "Budget 201711"
+- Go to the spreadsheet [Pub Member Budget Allocation-Spending](https://docs.google.com/spreadsheets/d/1uxuxx8YN17KCIWcH1cUoGuSm2hAnIya2iAc6wxoaq1o/edit#gid=634479823) TAB "Budget [current month]"
 ![image](https://user-images.githubusercontent.com/1913335/32597438-01a23d84-c537-11e7-916e-c9f12df80480.png)
 - Find an issue that you want to allocate a budget to, like #115 "Community Co-Operators"
 - Type your Github-name in the yellow column, for example AR66 gets lapin7